mohamed-gougam/kube-agent/README.md

 $ cd kube-agent
 ```

 Edit PREFIX, TAG and VERSION variables in the makefile to match your docker registry.
+Default target is set to `push`:
 ```
 $ make
 ```